-As part of the PR5 determination, CRU sought an incentives proposal with milestones that, once achieved, would confirm that ESB Networks has the capability and independence to act flexibly and innovatively.
 ESB Networks and ESB considers that raising debt at an ESB Group level remains the most efficient way to fund and is common practice amongst many utility companies in the UK, e.g. SSE, Scottish Power.
+Notwithstanding that, ESB Networks and ESB have committed to providing more transparency on the allocation of debt in a way that will meet CRU's objectives as set out in the PR5 determination document.

-Notwithstanding that, ESB Networks and ESB have committed in the proposal to provide more transparency on the allocation of debt in a way that will meet CRU's objectives as set out in the PR5 determination document.
 Notional debt allocation will consist of: (i) embedded debt as at 1 January 2021 to be set at an amount equal to 55% of RAB; and (ii) new debt to fund net cashflow requirements, including refinancing of embedded debt, arising throughout PR5 and beyond.
 Implementation of the proposed arrangements will highlight a requirement for a transparent notional liquidity facility which effectively mirrors what ESB Networks would be required to do as a stand-alone entity, when it may be necessary to have standby facilities and fund ongoing cash requirements of the business in advance of a new long-term funding being raised, essentially a timing issue.